mojopollo/Web-Development-Standards/README.md

 ***

-## Javascript - Setup linter (JSLint)
+## JavaScript - Setup linter (JSLint)
 * Install sublime package: **JSLint**
 * Go to: Sublime -> Preferences -> Package Settings -> JSLint -> "Settings - Default"
 * Then go to: Sublime -> Preferences -> Package Settings -> JSLint -> "Settings - User"
 * Copy all contents from "Settings - Default" tab to "Settings - User" tab and Save
-* Replace the "options" array with the following and Save:
+* In "Settings - User" replace the "options" array with the following and Save:
 ```json
 // an array of options to pass to jslint.
 "options" : [